 On the Namekagon River near Trego, Namekagon Waters Retreat rents a yurt with a sauna, 715-635-2027.

-Ten provincial parks in Manitoba rent yurts that sleep five and rent for $56 plus tax.
+Ten provincial parks in Manitoba rent yurts that sleep five.
 Pets are allowed in some yurts.
 Reservations open the first Monday in February.
 Call 888-482-2267.